pforret/jekyll.forret.com/_posts/2005/2005-12-23-migrating-from-blogspot-to-a-real-blog.md

 ### Optional: FeedBurner

   1. if you have a [Feedburner](http://www.feedburner.com) feed (which is always a good idea), you have to change the source feed URL.
 Change it to the same `http://www.example.com/xyz/atom.xml` you specified above.
-  2. Big advantage: all persons subscribed to your feed don&#8217;t have to do anything.
-Eventhough your blog&#8217;s location has changed, the feed URL stays the same!
+  2. Big advantage: all persons subscribed to your feed don't have to do anything.
+Eventhough your blog's location has changed, the feed URL stays the same!

 ### Optional: recover xyz.blogspot.com domain

   1. the moment you started publishing via FTP, your old blogspot domain became available.
 To prevent someone else from getting it, create a nex Blogger blog and use your old name as publishing target
   2. You can publish a new post about the move.
-Your old post pages will **NOT** be overwritten, only the index (&#8216;home&#8217;) page of the blog.
+Your old post pages will **NOT** be overwritten, only the index (&#8216;home') page of the blog.

 Technorati: <a href="http://technorati.com/tag/blog" rel="tag">blog</a> &#8211; <a href="http://technorati.com/tag/google" rel="tag">google</a> &#8211; <a href="http://technorati.com/tag/blogger" rel="tag">blogger</a> &#8211; <a href="http://technorati.com/tag/blogspot" rel="tag">blogspot</a> &#8211; <a href="http://technorati.com/tag/migrate" rel="tag">migrate</a> &#8211; <a href="http://technorati.com/tag/template" rel="tag">template</a>